MicrosoftDocs/cpp-docs/docs/cpp/standard-conversions.md

 ||Protected|Yes|
 ||Public|Yes|

  The second case in which a pointer to a class can be converted to a pointer to a base class is when you use an explicit type conversion.
-(See [Expressions with Explicit Type Conversions](https://msdn.microsoft.com/060ad6b4-9592-4f3e-8509-a20ac84a85ae) for more information about explicit type conversions.)
+(See [Explicit Type Conversion Operator](explicit-type-conversion-operator-parens.md) for more information about explicit type conversions.)

  The result of such a conversion is a pointer to the "subobject," the portion of the object that is completely described by the base class.